-- 5.1 All new Directors are required to undergo an induction programme to provide them with the necessary information to enable them to contribute effectively from the outset of their appointment.
-The induction programme prescribes internal briefings on the Group's operations and financial performance.
-All Directors will have to attend the Mandatory Accreditation Programme prescribed by Bursa Securities. - 5.2 The Nomination and Remuneration Committee shall constantly evaluate the training needs of the Directors and recommend trainings to each Director to enable the Director to discharge his/her duties effectively and proficiently, taking into account the individual needs of each of the Directors. - 5.3 Directors are expected to keep themselves abreast of changes and trends in the business and in the Company's environment and markets and to keep abreast of changes and trends in the economic, political, social and legal climate generally.
+- 5.2 The NRC shall constantly evaluate the training needs of the Directors and recommend trainings to each Director to enable the Director to discharge his/her duties effectively and proficiently, taking into account the individual needs of each of the Directors. - 5.3 Directors are expected to keep themselves abreast of changes and trends in the business and in the Company's environment and markets as well as to keep abreast of changes and trends in the economic, political, social and legal climate generally.

-6. RELATIONSHIP OF THE BOARD TO MANAGEMENT
+6.0 RELATIONSHIP OF THE BOARD TO MANAGEMENT

-6.1 Many of the responsibility of the Board are delegated by the Board to Management.
+- Many of the responsibilities of the Board are delegated by the Board to Management.
 There shall be an adequate degree of independence and a process or practice in place to allow the Directors to meet and actively exchange views.
-In this way, the Board will be able to assess the direction of the Company and the performance of Management - one of the Board's principal responsibilities.
-The Management's responsibilities shall include the following:

-- a) Delegation of various responsibilities to the Management - i.
-To ensure compliance with all applicable laws, acts, regulations, directives, rules, guidelines and such other acts enacted from time to time by the authorities. - To ensure that the accounting records of the Group are properly recorded and kept. - iii.
-To implement plans that has been approved by the Board and reports its status to the Board. - iv.
+In this way, the Board will be able to assess the direction of the Company and the performance of Management one of the Board's principal responsibilities.
+The Management's responsibilities shall include the following: - a) Delegation of various responsibilities to the Management - To ensure compliance with all applicable laws, acts, regulations, directives, rules, guidelines and such other acts enacted from time to time by the authorities. - ii.
+To ensure that the accounting records of the Group are properly recorded and kept. - iii.
+To implement plans that have been approved by the Board and reports its status to the Board. - iv.
 To ensure that employees work towards the objectives set by the Board. - v.
-Preparation of Strategy and Business Plans and Forecasts/ Goals for approval by the Board. - vi.
-Advice the Board on the strategic plans which include aims and objectives of the Company. - vii.
-Preparation and review annually the draft strategic plan for approval by the Board. - viii.
-Development of the Company's policies and procedures for the management of risk. - b) Delegation on Direct Operational Decisions - i.
-Advice on acquisition and disposal of land and/or buildings or investments. - ii.
-To consider and make recommendations to the Board on action on litigation against or on behalf the Company. - iii.
-Keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the Company and enable them to ensure that the accounts comply with the Companies Act 2016.
+Preparation of Strategy and Business Plans and Forecasts/ Goals for approval by the Board.

+- vi.
+Advice the Board on the strategic plans which include aims and objectives of the Company to include sustainability matters. - vii.
+Development of the Company's policies and procedures for the management of risk. - b) Delegation on Direct Operational Decisions - Advice on acquisition and disposal of land and/or buildings or investments. - To consider and make recommendations to the Board on action to be taken in respect of litigation against or on behalf the Company. - iii.
+Keeping proper accounting records which disclose with reasonable accuracy at any time the financial position of the Company and enable them to ensure that the accounts comply with the Companies Act 2016 and the various accounting principles.

-7. SUPPLY OF INFORMATION AND RIGHTS OF DIRECTORS
+7.0 SUPPLY OF INFORMATION AND RIGHTS OF DIRECTORS

 - 7.1 The Board shall receive information in a timely manner and of a quality appropriate to enable the Board to discharge its duties.
-Five (5) days prior to each board meeting, members of the Board are provided with information such as minutes of previous meetings, financial reports and other issues relevant to the business of the meeting to facilitate an informed decision-making process. - 7.2 Subject to any applicable law, the Company shall ensure that every Director has the right to the resource, whenever necessary and reasonable for the performance of his duties, at the cost of the Company and in accordance with a procedure to be determined by the Board of Directors, including but not limited to:

-- a) Obtaining full unrestricted access to any information pertaining to the Company; - b) Obtaining full and unrestricted access to the advice and services of the Company Secretary; and - c) Obtaining independent professional or other advice. - 7.3 The Board shall employ the services of a Company Secretary who must ensure that all appointments are properly made, that all necessary information is obtained from the directors, both for the Company's own records and for the purpose of meeting statutory obligations, as well as obligations arising from the Listing Rules of Bursa Securities or other regulatory requirements.
+Five (5) days prior to each board meeting, members of the Board are provided with information such as minutes of previous meetings, financial reports and other issues relevant to the business of the meeting to facilitate an informed decision-making process. - 7.2 Subject to any applicable law, the Company shall ensure that every Director has the right to the resource, whenever necessary and reasonable for the performance of his duties, at the cost of the Company and in accordance with a procedure to be determined by the Board of Directors, including but not limited to: - a) Obtaining full unrestricted access to any information pertaining to the Company; - b) Obtaining full and unrestricted access to the advice and services of the Company Secretary; and - c) Obtaining independent professional or other advice. - 7.3 The Board shall employ the services of a Company Secretary who must ensure that all appointments are properly made, that all necessary information is obtained from the directors, both for the Company's own records and for the purpose of meeting statutory obligations, as well as obligations arising from the Listing Requirements of Bursa Securities or other regulatory requirements.